 As the requirements in 3GPP go beyond what the common codecs in WebRTC can offer, supporting 3GPP codecs is essential and would now be possible with RTPTransport if a codec is supported by a browser.
 Support for an additional codec in a browser may be achieved by a codec implemented as a WebCodec or a custom WebAssembly implementation.
 The latter is highly flexible as codecs may be easily tested, having a codec as a WebCodec would however permit usage of optimized variants available on the platform.

 It should be noted that custom codecs with RTPTransport require corresponding payload format implementations as payload formats are codec-specifc and can’t be provided in a generic way.
 Thus, the output from a WebCodec or WASM encoding codec module needs to be packetized, and at receiver side also a corresponding depacketizer is necessary.
 While this is extra implementation effort (that is anyways required even for non-WebRTC based applications), the underlying transport for WebRTC will be re-used, including ICE for connectivity, DTLS for encryption, etc. It becomes also possible to support custom header extensions that wouldn’t be possible with the traditional, high-level WebRTC APIs.
 It becomes also possible to implement adaptive behavior for custom, codec-optimized congestion control or error correction strategies.

+[

+Editor’s Note: The following clause is derived from agreed document S4-250580.
+It amey be necessary to add the need for normative work to the clauses on recommendations.

+5.4 Audio Format Support

+5.4.1 Introduction

+The 3GPP IVAS codec is a versatile immersive audio codec which supports multiple different coding formats, such as stereo, SBA, MASA, ISM, multichannel, OMASA and OSBA.
+As a new feature compared to earlier 3GPP voice codecs, some of the coding formats require associated essential audio metadata input to an IVAS encoder together with the audio data.
+Namely, MASA and OMASA formats require MASA metadata input and ISM, OMASA and OSBA formats require ISM metadata input in addition to the audio data.
+Additionally, IVAS decoder supports an external output (EXT) mode, where the decoder output comprises audio and metadata if the input bitstream to the decoder is encoded as MASA, ISM, OMASA or OSBA.

+5.4.2 Audio Format Support in WebRTC

+Editor’s Note: Also document the current audio format support.

+The WebRTC API does not provide ways to input/output associated essential audio metadata to/from the audio codec.
+Moreover, the WebRTC implementation and internal APIs (e.g., the C++ API) does not contain relevant data structures for metadata handling and does not allow moving metadata between processing modules, e.g., from an audio capture (front-end) module to an encoder module.

+5.4.3 Audio Format Support in WebCodecs

+Editor’s Note: Also document the current audio format support.

+Similar gaps as for WebRTC for metadata handling are present for the WebCodecs API.

+]

 6 Common APIs